AudiTranscribe/AudiTranscribe/.github/commit_message_format.md

 - The summary field is used to provide a succinct description of the change.
     - Use the imperative, present tense: "change" not "changed" nor "changes"
     - No dot (`.`) at the end
+    - Do not capitalise first letter of first word

 ## Commit Message Body